 Before applying to become a Puppy Raiser, please make sure you fit our criteria including that you need to:

 - Live in the Sydney area – this is to ensure that your pup can attend regular Training Sessions with the Puppy Development Team.
+You can see the Districts we service by viewing our Puppy Raising Districts map.

 - Be home for most of the day; your pup must not be left alone for more than four hours at a time without supervision and human company.